Skip to Content

 1. Gather information.
 You'll need documents that show your income and identity.
 You'll also need to provide a mailing address.
 If you are homeless, you can use the address of a trusted friend or relative.

-3. Attend an interview: After turning in your application, you'll need to have an interview with a caseworker.
+3. Attend an interview.
+After turning in your application, you'll need to have an interview with a caseworker.
 The caseworker will gather more details about you and your situation to decide if you qualify for TANF.

 Need help in another language when applying for TANF?
 Ask for an interpreter when you apply and you'll be provided with one for free.
 Asking for an interpreter is important so you can provide accurate information about yourself and your situation.
 If you have problems getting help in the language you speak, you can call the Governor’s Advocacy Office or Oregon's Public Benefits Hotline for more help.